If you’re worried about the canine flu, here’s some information about a homeopathic remedy that offers remarkable results.

 Note any improvement or changes in symptoms in your journal over the next day.

-As long as there is improvement, less coughing and less intensity, there is no need to re-dose.
+- As long as there’s an improvement, such as less coughing and less intensity, there’s no need to re-dose.

 If you’ve dosed with Phosphorus and there are no changes, or your dog stops responding to Phosphorus, then Dr Falconer recommends the remedy that was his initial choice: